Wheeler1711/submm_python_routines/README.md

 ```

 ### Package Installation
-This step needs to be done everytime you want need to install new python packages.
+This step needs to be done every time you want to install new Python packages.

 The requirements.txt has the list of all packages needed for submm_python_routines.
 From a terminal with the virtual environment activated, do: